Maximum Subarray Sum (Kadane’s Algorithm)

 Solution idea

+Now, the critical questions are: Can we optimize the above approach further?
+Is it necessary to run the innermost loop from k = i to j?
 If we observe closely, we can easily calculate the subarray sum from i to j + 1 in O(1), if we know the sub-array sum from i to j.
-Here is the formula: Subarray sum from i to j + 1 = Subarray sum from i to j + X[j + 1].
+The formula is: Subarray sum from i to j + 1 = Subarray sum from i to j + X[j + 1].

-This is the optimized version of the above approach.
-Here we can use only two nested loops: the outer loop to pick the starting index, and the inner loop to calculate the running sum of all sub-arrays starting from that index.
-So we can easily avoid the innermost loop to calculate the sum of each subarray every time.
+So instead of using three nested loops, we can use only two nested loops: the outer loop to pick the starting index, and the inner loop to calculate the sum of all sub-arrays starting from that index.
+Here, there is a no need to run the innermost loop to calculate the sum of each subarray.

 int findMaxSubarraySum(int X[], int n)